isomerpages/moe-cedarpri/_departments/Science Draft.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Sci_Collage_4.png">
 </div>
 <p><strong>Learning Journeys</strong>
-<br>As an extension to classroom experiences, students also attend lessons
+<br>As an extension to classroom experiences, students attend lessons that
-that are offered by the Singapore Science Centre.
+are offered by the Singapore Science Centre.
 They also get a chance to explore nature reserve so as to provide real-world learning in a real world context.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Sci_Collage_5.png">
 </div>